Second Stage Productions

 Audition schedule in Memphis, Tennessee and Nappanee, Indiana.

-Produced by Special Arrangement with Music Theatre International.
+Produced by Special Arrangement with the Rodgers & Hammerstein Theatre Library.